LSmyrnaios/PublicationsRetriever/README.md

     and change the ***appender-ref***, from ***File*** to ***Console***.<br>
 - Run ``mvn install`` to create the new ***JAR*** file.<br>
 - Execute the program with the following command:<br>
-**``java -jar doc_urls_retriever-0.4-SNAPSHOT.jar arg2:'<dataType: document | dataset | all>' arg3:'-downloadDocFiles' arg4:'-firstDocFileNum' arg5:'NUM' arg6:'-docFilesStorage' arg7:'storageDir' arg8:'-inputDataUrl' arg9: 'inputUrl'``**
+**``java -jar doc_urls_retriever-0.4-SNAPSHOT.jar arg2:'<dataType: document | dataset | all>' arg3:'-downloadDocFiles' arg4:'-firstDocFileNum' arg5:'NUM' arg6:'-docFilesStorage' arg7:'storageDir' arg8:'-inputDataUrl' arg9: 'inputUrl' arg10: '-numOfThreads' arg11: <NUM>``**
 <br><br>
 *You can use the argument '-inputFileFullPath' to define the inputFile, instead of the stdin-redirection.
 That way, the progress percentage will appear in the logging file.*
 <br><br>